Assessment of overseas qualifications for the purposes of a migration application

 Submitting the form

-Please forward the completed application AMSA Form 12 by mail and include:
+Please forward the completed application AMSA Form 12 by email and include:

 Once AMSA has received a complete application and all requirements are met please allow 3 months for your application to be assessed.

-You will need to ﬁll out the Seafarer form 419, attach all required supporting documents including a colour passport-style photograph and send the paperwork to us by email to SCSApplications@amsa.gov.au When we receive your email we will let you know how to pay the fee for your application via AMSA online portal.
+Send the paperwork to us by email to SCSApplications@amsa.gov.au When we receive your email we will let you know how to pay the fee for your application via the AMSA online portal.
+The required fee is on the schedule of charges and must be paid in Australian dollars.